kbrewerallan/fluffy-adventure/demo/README.md

 # Setup and Run

-To ensure tests work please update teh Constants.java file references for PASSWORD and EMAIL to be your normal login values.
+To ensure tests work please update the Constants.java file references for PASSWORD and EMAIL to be your normal login values.

 To run the tests use any chosen IDE ([Eclipse](https://www.eclipse.org/downloads/) / [VScode](https://code.visualstudio.com/) with [Java](https://code.visualstudio.com/docs/languages/java) plugins will work).